March 2004 (Part 1)

 Right at the start of my kungfu career, I learned the importance of perseverance and tolerance first hand from my stance training.
 If one does not have perseverance and tolerance in stance training, he just cannot achieve any good result.
 In chi kung training, when one strengthens his gall bladder and acquires a lot of chi in his bones, he becomes courageous and righteous.
 In fact the Chinese terms for being courageous (“da dan” — literally it means “big gall bladder”) and righteous (“gu qi”, literally “bone energy”) came from chi kung.

-In sparring (confirmed in real fighting), I learned that more important than techniques and tactics were internal force and fluidity of movements, and the most important of all was to be relaxed and calmed even in the most demanding of situations.
+In sparring (confirmed in real fighting), I learned that more important than techniques and tactics were internal force and fluidity of movements, and the most important of all was to be relaxed and calm even in the most demanding of situations.
 We also employ a lot of combat principles to gain technical, tactical and strategic advantages.

 These qualities and combat principles are not merely used in our kungfu training; we transfer them into our daily lives.
 If you have been trained to be relaxed and calm in a life-death combat, and let you opponent go free when you could have killed him, you will find that many daily situations that are stressful to many people are actually petty, and you can more readily give and take.